-Hibiscus Hill was started in 1999 and has been operated as a 100% organic and natural farm and ranch form the start.
+Hibiscus Hill was started in 1999 and has been operated as a 100% natural farm and ranch from the start.
 The site was chosen specifically for its history of non-pesticide or synthetic fertilizer use going back 30 years.
 The farm site gave aa perfect platform for starting a dream farm.

 Richard Bost (aka Rick), is a naturalist who grew up in south Texas.
 His extended family have been farmers and ranchers since the Republic of Texas was founded.
-He has promoted sustanable and organic agriculture (and beekeepers) for over 30 years as cofounder of Urban Harvest.
+He has promoted sustainable agriculture (and beekeepers) for over 30 years as cofounder of Urban Harvest.

 What are the benefits of a local farm?
 Quite a few!